 On this page

-The medical out-of-pocket limit is the most you pay in a calendar year for covered services from preferred or participating providers.
-Once you meet this limit for the year, the plan pays 100 percent of the allowed amount for covered services from preferred providers.
+The medical out-of-pocket limit is the most you pay during a calendar year for covered services from preferred and participating providers.
+After you meet this limit for the year, the plan pays for covered services from preferred providers at 100 percent of the allowed amount.

 - Employees and retirees not enrolled in Medicare, including dependents: $2,000 per person and $4,000 per family*